Pratheeksha30/Blog-Posts-App/README.md

 ## Blog-Posts-App
-# Created using NextJS, ReactJS and MongoDB database.
+# Created using NextJS, ReactJS Functional Components and MongoDB database.

 # Instructions to run app :
 * Clone the repository